Goderich Pirates

-The Goderich Pirates are a senior hockey team based out of Goderich, Ontario, Canada.
-They play in the Western Ontario Athletic Association Senior Hockey League.
+The Goderich Pirates were a senior hockey team based out of Goderich, Ontario, Canada.
+They played in the Western Ontario Athletic Association Senior Hockey League.

+After the 2013–14 season, the club relocated to Seaforth, Ontario and were renamed the Huron East Centenaires.

 Championships

 Goderich has won two WOAA Championship, back in the 1953-54 season and the 1997-98 season.

-2006-07 Pirates Season
+2006–07 Pirates season

 Goderich, coming off an 8-17-0 season in 2005-06, improved a little bit, going 9-13-2, good for seventh in the WOAA South Division.

 The Pirates were swept by the Ripley Wolves in the Sr. "A" quarter-finals, although the scores of the game were close, including a controversial goal scored by Ripley in overtime in the 3rd game of the series.
 After the goal, Pirates general manager Trevor Bazinet stormed onto the ice, had an argument with the referee, and ended up hitting him.
 South Bruce OPP were called to the game but the hockey official declined to press charges.